Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Proofs

-Then, our interest is to decompose the integral curve $\mbf{G}(t)$ into curves integrating $\fr{g}^{(k)}$ and $\fr{g} / \fr{g}^{(k)}$.
 Let $G$ be a matrix Lie group locally integrating $\fr{g}$ near neighborhood of identity.
-Again locally, let $A_k$ be the normal subgroup integrating the ideal $\fr{g}^{(k)}$, and $G_k$ for the quotient Lie algebra $\fr{g} / \fr{g}^{(k)}$.
-We do not discuss global property of $(A_k, G, G_k)$, and shortly call them as local matrix Lie groups.
+Again locally, let $A$ be the normal subgroup integrating the ideal $\fr{a}$, and $H$ for the quotient Lie algebra $\fr{h}$.
+We do not discuss global property of $(A, G, H)$, and shortly call them as local matrix Lie groups.
 Restricted to sufficiently small neighborhoods,